How to Renew and Pay Your Car Tax in Thailand (2026)

 Car Tax sticker Thailand

-After you successfully renew your car tax, you will receive this sticker.
+After you successfully renew your car tax, you will receive this tax sticker.
 You need to apply it to the upper left area of the inside of your front window.

 All you need to do is bring your car’s blue book and they will handle all the other documents for you.
 The whole process should take less than 15 minutes if there’s not a long queue of cars.